Wimberton/OriginPalia/README.md

 - ♥ [Changelogs](https://github.com/Wimberton/OriginPalia/wiki/Changelogs-%E2%80%90-DLL)
 - ♥ [Wiki](https://github.com/Wimberton/OriginPalia/wiki)
 - ♥ [Discord Server](https://discord.gg/originsoftware)

-OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
-OriginPalia is still in active development, so there may be a few bugs.

-## Acknowledgements
-A big thanks to [klukule](https://github.com/klukule/PaliaHook) for their Palia ESP DX11 / DX12 source.
-Without that, I wouldn't have taken the time to build something from it.

 Thanks to [VoidPollo](https://github.com/VoidPollo), [Rambolo](https://github.com/Rambolo), and [enigmaquip](https://github.com/enigmaquip) for the continued work, restructuring, and maintenance!
 Couldn't do this without them!